ZSusskind/vcd2csv/README.md

 Converts selected data from a VCD file into CSV form.
 Each line of the resultant CSV corresponds to a single cycle of execution.
 Cycle times are determined automatically using the CLOCK specifier.
-Uses Verilog\_VCD for VCD parsing, by Gene Sullivan, Sameer Gauria, et. al.: https://pypi.org/project/Verilog\_VCD/
+Uses Verilog\_VCD for VCD parsing, by Gene Sullivan, Sameer Gauria, et. al.: https://pypi.org/project/Verilog_VCD/
+On Ubuntu 18, Verilog\_VCD doesn't seem to work when installed as a library, so it has been explicitly included.

 ## Usage
 Running the script requires a VCD file and a list of signals.